 - Gets better results

-However… if you’re an experienced, proactive and performance-driven advertiser, letting go of all that control is tough.
+However… if you’re an experienced, proactive, and performance-driven advertiser, letting go of all that control is tough.
 It means completely rethinking how you advertise.
-It may also mean updating your skills because the algorithm can do a lot of Facebook ad management tasks better than people can now.
+It may also mean updating your skills in automated media buying because the algorithm can do a lot of Facebook ad management tasks better than people can now.
 We recommend you switch how you spend your time over to creative strategy and competitive analysis.

 For a more detailed view of preparing for automated media buying, click here.